Overall System Status:

 If you are using the Juniper VPN from a location other than the Dartmouth network, the network administrator's may ask "which port" Juniper is using.
 The Juniper VPN uses port 4500 initially; if it can't make a connection using that port, after 5 seconds it switches to port 443 which is a generic SSL port.

 You cannot have a VPN connection running from two different machines at the same time using the same user credentials or have two different VPN connections running at the same time (e.g., the DHMC VPN and Dartmouth's Juniper VPN).
-If you need to establish VPN connections to two different locations, see Using the Juniper VPN for Secure Connections without Starting a VPN Connection below.
+If you need to establish VPN connections to two different locations, see Obtaining a Secure Connection Without Starting a VPN Connection below.

-To disconnect from the VPN, open the Network Window that was minimized to your system tray or dock and click Sign Out.
+To disconnect from the VPN, open the Junos Pulse that was minimized to your system tray or dock and click Disconnect.

 If there are specific web-based systems that you always use that you would like to connect to securely, without starting the Dartmouth VPN, go to https://webgateway.dartmouth.edu/.
-This is especially useful for people who need to be running another VPN system to connect to other systems (e.g. Dartmouth staff who work on the DHMC campus and need the DHMC VPN to connect to DHMC systems.)
+This is especially useful for people who need to be running another VPN system to connect to other systems (e.g. Dartmouth staff who work on the DHMC campus and need the DHMC VPN to connect to DHMC systems or those folks accessing resources from off campus on a machine that they cannot install the Juniper VPN software.)

-If you do not have a certificate on an eToken, enter your full DND name and password.
+If you do not have a certificate on an eToken, enter your NetID and password.
 This is the same user name and password that you use to log into your Dartmouth e-mail account.
-Please note that you should use your full name—not a nickname or partial name.
-For example, use "John A. Doe" rather than "John Doe."
-While a nickname or partial name will work, it will not give you any specific connections that may have been set up for your department or group.

 The first time you run this application a small plug-in will automatically be installed, or you will be prompted to install it.

-Please note that if you use the Web gateway, only those applications that you start from the Web gateway window will be secured by the Juniper system.
-If you open another browser window, or start an application outside of the Web gateway window, the Web gateway will not be encrypting any of the information you transmit.
+Please note that if you use Webgateway, only those applications that you start from the Webgateway window will be secured.
+If you open another browser window, or start an application outside of the Webgateway window, the Webgateway will not be encrypting any of the information you transmit.

 You can add additional items to this list for your own use: